stuartherbert/if-i-knew-then/README.md

 # README

 __If I Knew Then__ is a free ebook, its content crowdsourced from the Internet, made available under a Creative Commons licence.
-The development of the book is being managed through the [Voices Of Industry](https://plus.google.com/u/0/communities/111699457416495663696) community on Google+.
+The development of the book is being managed through the [Voices From Industry](https://plus.google.com/u/0/communities/111699457416495663696) community on Google+.

 If you'd like to contribute a chapter to the book, pull requests are welcome.